aws/amazon-finspace-examples/ManagedkdbInsights/README.md

 # Examples
 - [Basic Tick V3](basic_tick_V3)
-  - Example market data collection and query application
+  - Market data collection and query application
 - [Boto Use Examples](boto)
-  - Examples of using boto python libraries to interact with the service
+  - Using boto python libraries to interact with the service
 - [dbmaint](dbmaint)
-  - Example of performing DB maintenance on a FinSpace Managed database
+  - Performing DB maintenance on a FinSpace Managed database
 - [HDB Backup](hdb_backup)
-  - Example of backinh up an on-prem historical database into FinSpace
+  - Backup an on-prem historical database into FinSpace
-  - With backup in FinSpace, can use its clusters for on-demand compute for database query
+  - With backup in FinSpace, use FinSpace  clusters for on-demand compute for database query
 - [CSV File Processing](processing_data)
-  - Example of processing csv.gz files (such as from a data vendor) into a FinSpace Managed database
+  - Processing csv.gz files (such as from a data vendor) into a FinSpace Managed database
 - [q Code Examples](q)
   - q library useful for interacting with FinSpace from external q applications (such as on-prem)
 - [TorQ](torq)
-  - Example application using the open-source TorQ libraries
+  - Application using the open-source TorQ libraries
 - [Update Cluster](update_cluster)
-  - Exmaple of updating a cluster with newer code (such as code being developed locally and running on managed clusters)
+  - Updating a cluster with newer code (such as code being developed locally and running on managed clusters)

 ## Running Examples